edamame-course/FastQC/2016-06-22_FastQC_tutorial.md

 ####Information in this tutorial is based on the FastQC manual which can be accessed [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/).

 FastQC is a relatively quick and non labor-intesive way to check the quality of your NGS data.
-Before we go into that, we're going to actually look at the raw data.
+But first, we're going to actually look at the raw data.

 Connect to the QIIME 1.9.1 AMI, and if you haven't done so already, download the data from the cloud.